+Businesses that depend on a flawless mobile experience traditionally rely on crash reporting and mobile app monitoring tools.
 However, despite many improvements in these tools, mobile teams still frequently encounter issues that leave them mystified.

 Startup time measures how long a user has to wait after launching an app before they can interact with it.

-For example, we helped a banking app learn that they had an abysmal startup time of 16 seconds.
+Embrace, for example, helped a banking app learn that they had an abysmal startup time of 16 seconds.
 But even better, we helped them uncover the culprit.
 They were initializing an excessive number of ads and analytics SDKs at startup that were blocking first-party network calls.
 In other words, users couldn't interact with the app because third-party SDKs were blocking resources that the mobile app needed to finish loading.

 The company was able to remove unneeded SDKs and delay the initialization of others until later, allowing users to interact with the app faster.